bshredder/gene-sequencer/README.md

         // adds a new Gene object \'g\' to a collection in this object void    AddGene(Gene g);

        	// returns a Gene object that matches a Gene with name \'n\' Gene    FindGene(string n);

-        // returns chromosome pair from \'x\' and \'y\' genes
-		// allele selection based on either random selection or punnette probablity ChromosomePair operator+(ChromosomePair& rhs);
+       	// returns chrmosome from this and rhs - allele random selection or punnette probablity (optional) ChromosomePair operator+(ChromosomePair& rhs);

        	// returns true if chromosome pairs are equivalent bool operator==(Chromosme& rhs);

 		// tests basic functionality of class